 David's main role at NLS is to be a leader in research and teaching in the fields of Public International Law and Environmental Law, focussing on the new LLM degree scheme in Oil, Gas and Mining Law, as well as PhD supervision in all these fields.

-He is also aiming to support the work of the Centre for Conflicts, Rights and Justice, and the Centre for Legal Education at NLS through his research, as well as assisting junior NLS staff members establishing and enhancing their individual research profiles.
+He is also aiming to support the work of the Centre for Rights and Justice, and the Centre for Legal Education at NLS through his research, as well as assisting junior NLS staff members establishing and enhancing their individual research profiles.

 An inaugural lecture by Professor David Ong- 'Regulating Environmental Responsibility for the Transnational Hydrocarbon Industry: Continuing Challenges for International Law'